Mid-Year Climbing Safety Standards Updates

 • Verified copies of certification must be available.

-• Copies of certification must be available to the teacher in charge of the group and/or the school administration and/or the school board for verification prior to the activity.
+• Copies of certification must be available to the Teacher in charge of the group and/or the school administration and/or the school board for verification prior to the activity.

-• A student may not act as a water safety supervisor if they are participating in the activity.
+• A student may not act as a Water Safety Supervisor if they are participating in the activity.

 Refer to the Swim Test section for the swim test lifeguard qualification requirements.